VervaekeLab/NANSEN/README.md

-** The Widgets Toolbox can also be installed using MATLAB's addon manager, but it is important to install a compatibility version (v1.3.330) of the toolbox, so please use the download link above or install using nansen.setup´.
+** The Widgets Toolbox can also be installed using MATLAB's addon manager, but it is important to install a compatibility version (v1.3.330) of the toolbox, so please use the download link above or install using `nansen.setup`.

 ## Apps